 - 2018 Annual Security Report Arnold Arboretum Campus criminal statistics

 - 2018 Annual Security Report Harvard Forest Campus criminal statistics

 - 2018 Annual Security Report Concord Field Station Campus Criminal Statistics

 - 2018 Annual Security Report Center for Hellenic Studies - Nafplion, Greece Campus Clery Act criminal statistics

 - 2018 Annual Security Report David Rockefeller Center for Latin American Studies - Santiago Chile Campus criminal statistics

 Because the Clery Act is a federal law, its definitions are not identical to those found in Massachusetts law.
-For the purposes of reporting crime statistics, HUPD uses the definitions set forth in Appendix 2.
-The definitions under Massachusetts law for certain crimes are set forth in Appendix 3.
+For the purposes of reporting crime statistics, HUPD uses the definitions set forth here.
+The definitions under Massachusetts law for certain crimes are set forth here.